Louis George Fazzi

 Credit Cards Accepted

-My hourly rate is $500.00.
-Take advantage of my more than 40 years of experience. -
+I limit my hourly rate to $500.00.
+Take advantage of my more than 46 years of experience.
+I also offer legal counseling as an Attorney & Counselor at Law. -

 Rates, Retainers and Additional Information